The Snowman (2017 film): Critical response

-The Snowman was panned by critics, who derided what they saw as the film's scattered and incomprehensible plot line, as well as a lack of direction for its main cast members.
+The Snowman was panned by critics, who derided what they saw as the film's scattered and incomprehensible story, as well as a lack of direction for its main cast members.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 7%, based on 197 reviews, with an average rating of 3.2/10.
 The website's critical consensus reads, "A mystery that feels as mashed together and perishable as its title, The Snowman squanders its bestselling source material as well as a top-notch ensemble cast."
 On Metacritic the film has a weighted average score of 23 out of 100, based on 40 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Justin Chang of the Los Angeles Times gave the film a negative review, writing "There's probably a good movie or several buried in the frigid wilds of Nesbø's fiction, and with more time and cultural nuance and fewer cooks in the kitchen, it might well be realized.
 Watching this bungled slopsicle of a movie, it's hard not to conclude that somebody let the wrong one in."
 Variety's Guy Lodge also called the film a disappointment, saying: "If The Snowman were merely a chilly, streamlined precis of a knottier page-turner, it could stolidly pass muster.
 The sad surprise here, considering how deftly Alfredson and Straughan previously navigated the far more serpentine plot machinations of a John le Carré classic [Tinker Tailor Soldier Spy], is the snowballing incoherence of proceedings."
 Manohla Dargis of The New York Times called the film a "leaden, clotted, exasperating mess".
 Alison Willmore of BuzzFeed News said that the film was "an inept misfire — the kind of entrancing train wreck that makes you long for a behind-the-scene tell-all to explain what, exactly, went so wrong."

 Peter Bradshaw of The Guardian gave it 3/5 stars, calling it "a serviceable, watchable thriller, with very gruesome images, coagulating around psychopathologies of father obsession and son obsession".
 Geoffrey Macnab of The Independent also gave it 3/5 stars, saying that it was "a very slick slice of Scandinavian noir but one whose plot slaloms become increasingly preposterous."